-Include regular consultations with children e.g. through questionnaires, asking children to report whether they feel safe in the setting.
+Include regular consultations with children e.g. through questionnaires, participation in antibullying activity, student voice, asking children to report whether they feel safe in the setting.

 Ensure that all children know they can access a trained adult in the setting whom they can approach if they are worried or in difficulty.